djkim-kr/nequip/docs/integrations/lammps/mliap.md

 This integration is currently in beta testing.
 Please report any issues or inconsistencies you encounter.
 ```

 LAMMPS [ML-IAP](https://docs.lammps.org/Packages_details.html#pkg-ml-iap) is a LAMMPS integration that provides an interface for using machine learning potentials via the [pair_mliap](https://docs.lammps.org/pair_mliap.html) pair style.
-The NequIP framework provides a wrapper and workflow tools for ML-IAP integration.
+The NequIP framework provides a wrapper and workflow tools for ML-IAP integration with the **KOKKOS package**.

 ## Building ML-IAP